haxetink/tink_core/README.md

 }
 ```

-The most important question to ask here is why to complicate a simple concept as callbacks when we already have first class functions.
+The obvious question to ask here is why to complicate a simple concept as callbacks when we already have first class functions.

 * It brings more clarity to code.
 Function types use structural subtyping, i.e. the signature alone defines the type.
 Type matches can thus be unintentional.
 Also calling something a callback when that's what it really is, carries more meaning.
 * The use of abstracts allows for implicit conversions.
 If you want to subscribe to an event but don't really care for the data, you don't have to define an argument you're not using.
 You can simply do either of both: